stormpath/stormpath-documentation/source/reference.rst

       - ``stormpath`` (for a Cloud Directory); ``ad`` or ``ldap`` (for LDAP Directories); ``facebook``, ``google``, ``github`` or ``linkedin`` (for Social Directories); ``saml`` (for SAML Directories)
       - Specifies the type of Provider for the associated Directory.

+    * - ``providerType``
+      - String
+      - (See description)
+      - For generic providers, the value will be ``oauth``.
+For all others, the value will match the ``providerId``.

+    * - ``scope``
+      - Array
+      - N/A
+      - (Social only) An array of the scopes that are configured for this Social Provider.
+These are the scopes that will be requested as part of the OAuth 2.0 token retrieval.

+    * - ``userInfoMappingRules``
+      - Link
+      - N/A
+      - A link to the User Info Mapping Rules for this Provider.
+These rules define any custom mapping between the user info that is returned from the Social Provider and Stormpath Account attributes.
+Each rule has a ``name`` and an ``accountAttributes`` array.
+The ``name`` is the item of user info sent by the Social Provider (e.g. ``ageRange``), and ``accountAttributes`` are any Stormpath Account (or Account Custom Data) attributes that you would like to take on the given value.
+For more information see :ref:`the Authentication chapter <social_authn-mappings>`.

     * - ``clientId``
       - String
       - N/A